Bethany History

 1960

-- October 23 – A Boy Scout Troop is added to 82nd Ottawa Group.
-A Canadian Girls in Training group is formed, as well as an Explorers programme and a Baptist Young People’s Union.
-By the end of the year there are 84 members, with Sunday School enrolment of 163 with 19 teachers.
+- October 23 – A Boy Scout Troop is added to the 82nd Ottawa Group.
+By the end of the year there are 84 members, with Sunday School enrolment of 163 and 19 teachers.

 1961

-- March – Bethany Baptist News Vol. 1 No.1 published.
-The monthly Bethany community newsletter, with a few name changes and stops and starts along the way, will roll off the presses until 2018.
+- March – Bethany Baptist News Vol. 1 No. 1 published.
+The monthly community newsletter, with a few name changes and stops and starts, will roll off the presses until 2018.

 1965